 River cruise lines also differentiate themselves by their ships, which have the look and appearance of everything from modern river cruise vessels that wouldn’t look out of place on the waterways of Europe; to Colonially-styled ships replete with wood panelling, brass deck lights, and outdoor lounges where cocktails and conversation are served up much as they would have been a century ago.

-CroisiEurope offers two distinct itineraries on the Mekong: an 11-day, cruise-only journey between Siem Reap and Ho Chi Minh City or reverse; and a 14-day voyage with a four-day post-cruise tour to Hanoi and Ha Long Bay.
-In keeping with the line’s commitment to providing value river cruises around the world, CroisiEurope’s Mekong voyages are some of the most cost-effective for price-conscious travellers who want to experience this exotic part of the world.
+French-owned CroisiEurope offers three distinct itineraries on the Mekong: a 9-day, cruise-only from Siem Reap to Ho Chi Minh City or reverse; an 11-day, cruise-only journey between Siem Reap and Ho Chi Minh City or reverse; and a 14-day voyage with a four-day post-cruise tour to Hanoi and Ha Long Bay.
+Per-person rates for the 9-day cruises begin at under $3,000.

-Sailings are operated aboard the brand-new RV Indochine and her sister, the RV Indochine II.
-The latter entered service last year, and holds just 60 guests.
-The RV Indochine, meanwhile, has a passenger complement of 48 and was built in 2008.
+Sailings are operated aboard the newly refurbished RV Lan Diep and the RV Indochine II.
+The latter entered service in 2018, and holds just 60 guests.
+The RV Lan Diep, built in 2007 but recently refurbished, carries 44 guests.

 CroisiEurope’s cruise-only itinerary is one of the most comprehensive on offer.
 In just 11 days, it manages to visit Siem Reap, Tonle Sap Lake, Kampong Chhnang; Kampong Tralach; Koh Chen; Phnom Penh (three nights); Sa Dec; Vinh Long; Cai Be; and the port city of My Tho before arriving in Ho Chi Minh City.